yuehengwu/upload_podspec/README.md

 ## how to use ?

-- Specify the version corresponding to `s.version` in `xxx.podspec`
+- Specify the version corresponding to `s.version` in `xxx.podspec`, if it is `Binary` binary version, you need to add `.Binary` after the version (Example: 1.5.0.
+Binary)
+- Added update instructions for `upload.ini` version
 - Modify `upload.py` file information

 ```python